tylerthomasallen/docs/src/pages/deep-linked-ads/facebook-ads-faq.md

 ### How can I attribute conversion events to Facebook ads?

 First, make sure you have [set up the integration with Facebook MMP](/pages/deep-linked-ads/facebook-app-install-ads/#enable-facebook-as-an-ad-partner) on the Branch Dashboard.
 Second, [set up tracking for Standard Events](/pages/apps/v2event/#v2-event).
 It's that simple!
 We will automatically attribute events to Facebook ads.

+Please ensure your event names follow these rules so Facebook accepts them:
+- Under 40 characters
+- Contain only letters, numbers, dashes and underscores

 There are advanced options for tracking events, which you can read more about [below](/pages/deep-linked-ads/facebook-ads-faq/#facebook-mmp-event-options).